 We also entered into an indefinite term employment agreement with Mr. Abiteboul in compliance with local practice and pursuant to the laws of France where he resides when he joined the Company in February 2006.
 Pursuant to the agreement, Mr. Abiteboul receives a fixed annual gross salary that is reviewed annually by the Compensation Committee and a portion of which is an expatriation allowance.
 He is also entitled to receive an annual bonus and an annual award of equity each in an amount up to 100 percent of his annual salary.
 Mr. Abiteboul's compensation is subject to deductions for social security, including his social security contribution, additional retirement and social welfare contributions, medical insurance and unemployment insurance, as provided by French law.
-Mr. Abiteboul with use of a Company-owned car and the Company pays for insurance, fuel, parking and maintenance expenses related to the car, personal tax services, club memberships, discretionary French retirement plan contributions and home telecommunication services for Mr. Abiteboul.
+Mr. Abiteboul participates in permanent and private medical insurance arrangements in France and is entitled to a death in-service benefit.
+The Company provides Mr. Abiteboul with use of a Company-owned car and the Company pays for insurance, fuel, parking and maintenance expenses related to the car, personal tax services, club memberships, discretionary French retirement plan contributions and home telecommunication services for Mr. Abiteboul.
 Mr. Abiteboul is entitled to three months' prior notice in the event of his termination by the Company except in the case of his serious misconduct or gross negligence.
 The agreement provides for non-compete and non-solicitation obligations on the part of Mr. Abiteboul for a period of 12 months following the termination of the agreement.
-In consideration for the non-compete obligation, Mr. Abiteboul will receive a monthly indemnity equal to 30 percent of his average fixed monthly salary over the previous 12-month period; provided, however, the Company from paying the indemnity.
-In April 2010, the Compensation Committee approved an amendment to Mr. Abiteboul's employment agreement to provide for a secondment arrangement with Cheniere Supply & Marketing, Inc. and Mr. Abiteboul, which is described in more detail in the Compensation Discussion and Analysis under "Compensatory Arrangements for Certain Executive Officers" beginning on page 38 of this Proxy Statement.
+In consideration for the non-compete obligation, Mr. Abiteboul will receive a monthly indemnity equal to 30 percent of his average fixed monthly salary over the previous 12-month period; provided, however, the Company is entitled to waive the non-compete obligation upon notice to Mr. Abiteboul.
+Any failure by Mr. Abiteboul to observe the non-compete obligation will also release the Company from paying the indemnity.
+In April 2010, the Compensation Committee approved an am

 On January 4, 2011, based on the guidelines of the 2010 Goals & Bonus Plan, the Compensation Committee approved the funding of the 2010 Corporate Bonus Pool in the amount \$8,600,000 for 2010 performance.
 The 2010 Corporate Bonus Pool was funded with (i) the \$5,000,000 Minimum Funding; (ii) 12 percent of gross margins generated from the Short-Term Component; and (iii) 12 percent of gross margins generated from the Long-Term Component.
 The components of the 2010 Corporate Bonus Pool are described in more detail in the Compensation Discussion and Analysis under "Analysis of Executive Officers' Total Compensation for 2010-2010 Bonus Awards and 2011 Long-Term Incentive Awards" beginning on page 24 of this Proxy Statement.
-A portion of the 2010 Corporate Bonus Pool was allocated by the Compensation Committee to each of the named executive officers's contributions during 2010.
+A portion of the 2010 Corporate Bonus Pool was allocated by the Compensation Committee to each of the named executive officers based on a recommendation by the CEO and such named executive officer's contributions during 2010.
 The 2010 Bonus Awards were paid in cash on January 14, 2011.